-The falls are located on the foothills of Mt Elgon in Sironko District, 40 KMs from Mbale accessed by an all weather tarmac road for 26 KMs and the last 14 KMs on a motorable dirt road.
-As the streams make their way down the mountain slopes, water falls over rocks, creating spectacular scenes and sounds.
+Mount Elgon Uganda with its beautiful falls are located on the foothills in Sironko District, 40 KMs from Mbale accessed by an all weather tarmac road for 26 KMs and the last 14 KMs on a motorable dirt road.
+As the streams make their way down the mount Elgon slopes, water falls over rocks, creating spectacular scenes and sounds.
 One of them is Sisiyi Falls, an absolutely gorgeous spot on the side of Mt.
 Elgon; derives its names from the locals because it never runs dry, come rain come shine.
-The river that never dries up as it’s loosely called by the locals here is the lowest major waterfall on Mt Elgon; as the river tumbles over Sisiyi Cliff meandering lazily towards Lake Kyoga.

 Alternatively you can engage in bird watching or simply chill-out to rhythms of the roaring waters.
 While at the falls, don’t forget to look out for Bagisu beauties, easily mistaken for elderly women as they walk bent forward with merchandise on their backs.